Bang-Bang Evasion: Its Stochastic Optimality and a Terminal-Set-Based Implementation: Optimal Evasion Structure

-for all $k=n,\dots,k'-1$. \end{theorem} Thus, only the boundaries $-u_{T}^{\max}$ and $u_{T}^{\max}$ of the interval $[-u_{T}^{\max},u_{T}^{\max}]$ need be considered at each time step, instead of the entire interval, which, clearly, significantly reduces the computational complexity of the optimal control problem.
-However, even this drastic reduction in computational complexity cannot bypass the curse of dimensionality, as it leaves us with exponential complexity.
-Furthermore, we note that Theorem~\ref{th:BB_evas} clearly does not guarantee the uniqueness of any optimal evasion maneuver (including the bang-bang one). \begin{proof} For convenience of exposition, we first explicitly rewrite the evasion problem presented in the previous section.
+For convenience of exposition, we first explicitly rewrite the evasion problem presented in the previous section.
 Ideally, we seek to find an evasion law in feedback form, which depends on the states, the time-to-go (or the final time of the engagement), and the uncertain parameters.
 Thus, from the standpoint of feedback implementation, this problem is formulated as a stochastic model predictive control problem, that is, we solve it for its entire horizon and then implement just the first control action.
 Notice that this is an infinite-dimensional problem, and its solution is generally intractable.
 The evasion problem at each time step $t^{n}$ is:

 To prove Theorem~\ref{th:BB_evas}, we rely on established findings from convex optimization theory~\cite{beck_introduction_2014,boyd_convex_2004}, and, in particular, on the following Theorem. \begin{theorem}[Theorem 7.42 in~\cite{beck_introduction_2014}] Let $J: S\rightarrow \mathbb{R}$ be a convex and continuous objective function over the convex and compact set $S \subseteq \mathbb{R}^{n}$.
 Then there exists at least one maximizer of $J$ over $S$ that is an extreme point of $S$. \end{theorem}